rgmyr/litholog/README.md

-# GraphicLog
+# LithoLog

 ### Overview

-`litholog` is a package-level extension of [striplog](https://github.com/agile-geoscience/striplog), with an API and additional features that are geared toward facilitating machine learning experiments and quantitative analysis of stratigraphic log datasets.
+`litholog` is a package-level extension of [agile-geoscience/striplog](https://github.com/agile-geoscience/striplog), with an API and additional features that are geared toward facilitating machine learning experiments and quantitative analysis of stratigraphic log datasets.

 ### Data Structures